| Nov 05 2019

 All from increasing your daily, and monthly budget.

-Social media hasn’t been around as long as most other forms of advertising, so it can feel like a risk to invest in social ads.
+Social media hasn’t been around as long as most other forms of advertising.
+Maybe it feels like a risk to invest in social ads.

 Some marketing companies encourage this and use your confusion to send you to more expensive services or packages.